WebexCC-SA/LAB-2356/docs/lab2_autonomous_bot.md

 In this lab, you will learn about Autonomous AI Agents.
 You will see how to create an Autonomous AI Agent and map it to a knowledge base.
 You will learn how to do all of the following tasks:

-- Know how to create an Autonomous AI Agent from scratch and map it to a knowledge base.
+- Know how to create an Autonomous AI Agent from scratch.
 - Create an agent goal, instructions, and welcome message.
-- Understand how to configure and use fulfillment.
+- Understand where to map a Knowledge Base and how to update the Knowledge Base.
 - See how to integrate the AI Agent into a call studio script.

 Explanation of formatting: